-Upon successful completion of the examination and notification by the ABDSM of approved oral appliance therapy cases, individuals may use the following options to display their respective credential:
+Upon notification by the ABDSM, individuals may use the following options to display their respective credential:

 - Diplomate, American Board of Dental Sleep Medicine

 - Diplomate, ABDSM

 - D. ABDSM

-- International Certificant, American Board of Dental Sleep Medicine - International Certificant, ABDSM
+- International Certificant, American Board of Dental Sleep Medicine

+- International Certificant, ABDSM

 The use of these credentials in any form prior to notification by the ABDSM Board of Directors that all requirements have been successfully completed is strictly prohibited.
 Diplomate status does not denote specialty status or specialty recognition.
 Furthermore, it does not confer or imply any legal qualification, licensure, or privilege in professional activities as they relate to oral appliance therapy or oral surgery for sleep disordered breathing.
-It signifies a professional commitment to education. knowledge and experience in dental sleep medicine.
+It signifies a professional commitment to education, knowledge and experience in dental sleep medicine.
 It recognizes those dentists duly licensed by law who have successfully completed the board certification requirements established by the ABDSM.
-The AASM recognizes Diplomate status granted by the ABDSM.